DamonVizl/DamonVizl/README.md

 ### Hi there 👋

 ## About Me
-My name is Damon Vizl, I have worked as an Electrical Engineer for 11 years and as a Firefighter for 4 years!
-I am now studying Machine Learning and Artificial Intelligence at Deakin University to become an AI/ML Developer/Engineer!
+My name is Damon Vizl, I am an Electrical Engineer (15 years RAN), Artificial Intelligence/Machine Learning Engineer (Grad Cert, Deakin University), Software Developer (C#, Python, some others), and a maker.

 ## 🌱 Currently Learning 🌱
-During my studies I have built classification and detection AI systems, Computer Vision, Natural Language Processing, AI API integration, and more.
+I have just completed my Grad Cert in AI at Deakin and am currently learning how to utilise Hugging Face and OpenAI APIs and models to supplement my programs.

+## ⚡ Projects ⚡
+Here are some projects you can check out to see how I work.
 ## AI/ML Demos
 ### Object Detection and Tracking
 I created an object detection and tracking program that can track emergency services vehicles (fire appliances, ambulances and police vehicles).